openebs/website/website/src/blogs/2018-08-29-openebs-0-7-release-pushes-cstor-storage-engine-to-field-trials.md

 excerpt: Before I get into some fascinating features of 0.7 release, I would like to take this opportunity to thank all users who have taken our OpenEBS survey and have come forward to share your Kubernetes Stateful Workload and OpenEBS adoption stories.
 ---

 Before I get into some fascinating features of 0.7 release, I would like to take this opportunity to thank all users who have taken our OpenEBS survey and have come forward to share your Kubernetes Stateful Workload and OpenEBS adoption stories.
-When I hear statements like ***“OpenEBS just works!”***, it is definitely a sign that the project and the OpenEBS Developer Community is headed in the right direction.
+When I hear statements like ***“OpenEBS just works!”***, it is definitely a sign that the project and the OpenEBS Developer Community are headed in the right direction.
 It is both heartening and humbling.
 Thank you!
 ![](https://cdn-images-1.medium.com/max/800/08J2dBBRWCnbu82R_)
 We would welcome more contributions to the survey mentioned above, for example, whether you are an OpenEBS user (yet) or not: [https://www.surveymonkey.com/r/BRDCCWY](https://www.surveymonkey.com/r/BRDCCWY)